 And besides; think about it for a moment.
 If the death of Albus Dumbledore leaves the Secret in precisely the same state it was at the time of his death, then where do we go from there?
 I agree that this was convenient for the 7th book, since it gives Harry a secure hideout once he comes of age and leaves the Dursleys.
 And he would be unlikely to find uninvited guests waiting for him when he finally got there.
 (Unless Snape brought Draco in blindfolded and stashed him there to be safe.)

 But the war is going to be over at some point.
-And if Harry survives, until he can afford to move somewhere else, Harry is probably going to be living there.
+And if Harry survives, then until he can afford to move somewhere else, Harry is probably going to be living there.

 After all, he can hardly sell it if no one can find it.